 One of the things I’m asked about most often is how to face the pain of a breakup.
-My answer’s always essentially the same, but the phrasing changes a lot depending on the context, history and communication styles.
 Recently I was speaking with a woman who wasn’t sure if she should attempt to rekindle her relationship with her husband who left her after she cheated on him 18 months ago.
-I agreed that she does seem to have genuinely undergone a change in consciousness due to being without him.
-But as for whether or not she “should” try to get him back….
+I agreed that she did seem to have genuinely undergone a change in consciousness since being without him, but I had no opinion as to whether or not she “should” try to get him back.

-I voted that she act from a peaceful loving place in her heart and not a tortured anguished one.
-What she did after that didn’t matter.
-It’s the intention that counts because that’s the part that’s inside her.
+I voted only for her to act from a peaceful loving place in her heart and not a tortured anguished one.
+What she did after that didn’t matter, it’s the intention that counts because that’s the part that’s inside her.
 That’s her experience of the event.

-I’m sorry to crush a lot of people’s idea of a Soul Mate, but I take a very broad view of the term.
+I’m sorry to crush a lot of people’s idea of a soul mate, but I take a very broad view of the term.
 We are all One.
 We are capable of loving anyone.
 But all aspects of the universe take turns being all things at all times.
-So yes some aspects of that experience are more familiar than others.
-But that’s not the same is closer.
+So yes, some aspects of that experience are more familiar than others, but that’s not the same is closer.
 You can’t have closer when everything is One.
-Our Soul Mate is simply anyone who we can see without prejudice.
-We must look at them without judgment, without conditions.
+Our so-called soul mate is anyone who we can see without prejudice.
+We must look at them without judgment and without conditions.
 Then we can see their beauty, their significance, and their connection to us.

-So we don’t have to get too worked up about which way these things go.
+We don’t have to get too worked up about which way these things go.
 Yes we’ll feel the drama at first—but that’s what makes love songs so poignant!
-We should like those experiences too.
-Maybe not enjoy them, but we should respect them as integral to our enjoyment of what we do prefer.
+We should like those experiences too!
+Maybe not enjoy them, but we should respect them as integral to our enjoyment of life overall.

 I know it hurts when people first split.
 It’s an awful, hollow, gut-wrenching feeling.
 But you were given that feeling for a reason.
-That’s the same one artists use to make you really feel something in a book or movie or even a song.
+That’s the same one artists use to make you feel something beautiful in a book or movie or even a song.
 It’s not all bad.
-But when you’re ready, use that pain as a motivator to shift your thinking to your future Nows.
+When you’re ready, use that pain as a motivator to shift your thinking to your future nows.
 Because you never know, the perfect person for who you are now might already be in your life.

-The way out of experiences is simply to move through them.
+The way out of unpleasant experiences is simply to move through them.
 Don’t fight what is.
 Don’t argue.
 Accept it as an important and ultimately desirable aspect of life.
-And then begin to shift your thinking to the potential of the Present Moment.
+And then begin to shift your thinking to the potential of the present moment.
 Because that is always where you truly live.